Brevenn/how-to-regex/wlkthrghonRegex.md

 # Walkthrough on Regex!

 * *Howdy Folks!
-Need a crash course on how to use Regex expressions?
+Need a crash course on how to use Regexs?
 Well below you can find a series of understandings behind what a regex defines and how it's syntax is used*

 ### Summary